Frank Gonzalez-Crussi, MD

 Northwestern University, Chicago, Illinois, United States

-FRANK GONZALEZ-CRUSSI, MD, is an emeritus professor of pathology at Northwestern University.
-Since 2001, he has retired from his post as head of laboratories at the Children’s Memorial Hospital of Chicago.
-He has written over 200 articles in peer-reviewed journals, briefly became chief editor of Pediatric Pathology, and authored two books on the pathology of specific types of pediatric tumors.
-In the literary field, he has written 16 books (five in his native Spanish), most in the essay genre.
-Translations of his work exist in 10 languages.
-Dr. Gonzalez-Crussi has been the recipient of numerous awards, including a Fellowship of the John Simon Guggenheim Foundation.
-He recently was awarded the prestigious Merck Prize in narrative, conferred at Rome, Italy, for his book Carrying the Heart (translated into Italian as Organi Vitali, Adelphi editors, 2014).
+FRANK GONZALEZ-CRUSSI, MD is an emeritus professor of Pathology at Northwestern University.
+Since 2001, he has retired from his post as Head of Laboratories at the Children’s Memorial Hospital of Chicago.
+In the medical field, he has written over 200 articles published in peer-reviewed journals, became Chief Editor of Pediatric Pathology for a time, and authored two books on the pathology of specific types of pediatric tumors.
+In the literary field, he has written 16 books (5 in his native Spanish), most in the essay genre.
+Translations of his work exist in seven languages.
+Dr. Gonzalez-Crussi has been the recipient of numerous awards, including a Fellowship of the John Simon Guggenheim Foundation (2000-2001).
+His latest book is Carrying the heart (Kaplan Publishing, 2009).

 Jenny Wright, MA is currently a PhD student at the University of the Arts London where she is researching drawing and medical practice.
 She is currently the honorary artist at Moorfields Hospital London and has been a visiting examiner on the Anatomy for Artists course at University College London.
 You can see more of her work at www.jenwright-art.com.